Neilus03/GUIDEX/README.md

 # Guided Synthetic Data Generation for Zero-Shot Information Extraction *(ACL Findings 2025)*

 This repository contains the official implementation of GuideX, a novel method for synthetic data generation that automatically defines domain-specific schemas, infers guidelines, and generates synthetically labeled instances for Information Extraction (IE) tasks.

-## 🚀 Coming Soon

-We are in the process of open-sourcing the following components:
-- [x] **Models**: GuideX fine-tuned models
-- [x] **Dataset**: GuideX training and evaluation datasets ([link](https://huggingface.co/datasets/HiTZ/GuideX_pre-training_data))
-- [x] **Code**: Complete implementation of the GuideX framework
-- [ ] **Reproduction Guide**: Step-by-step instructions to reproduce our experiments
+We achieve SOTA zero-shot NER performance by finetuning Llama-3.1-8B on our GuideX dataset.

 ## 🛠️ Setup

-The project uses Python 3.7+ and is managed through `pyproject.toml`.
-Key dependencies will be listed here once the reproduction guide is complete.
+The project uses Python 3.9.7+ and is managed through `pyproject.toml`.

 ## Generating a GuideX dataset